 Loyce E. Harpe (Carter Road Park)

 DEP continues to re-open Florida State Parks for day use as part of Phase one to re-open Florida.
 As these parks are re-opening, DEP will be taking measures to ensure the protection of staff and the public.
 During this early phase of re-opening, visitors should expect limited hours, capacity and amenities.
-To protect public health and safety, Florida State Parks campgrounds remain CLOSED through May 20 and cabins remain CLOSED through May 31.

 Get more information on the Florida State Parks Website.